 On November 6, 2012, the District's qualified electors voted in favor of the District entering into the CABEA pursuant to which the District and Sky Ranch Metropolitan District No. 5 established the CAB.
 The CABEA, effective November 13, 2017, was amended and restated on September 18, 2018, pursuant to the Amended and Restated Sky Ranch Community Authority Board Establishment Agreement.
-On August 13, 2021, the District entered into Second Amended and Restated Sky Ranch Community Authority Board Establishment Agreement with Sky Ranch Metropolitan District Nos.
-3 and 5 (collectively, the "CAB Districts").
+On August 13, 2021, the District entered into Second Amended and Restated Sky Ranch Community Authority Board Establishment Agreement.
+No. 3 and 5 (collectively, the "CAB Districts").